Skip to Content

 Should I wear my hearing aids if I have an ear infection?

 Even if you take all preventive measures, those using hearing aids may still experience ear infections.
-Audiologists recommend not to wear your hearing aids when suffering from an ear infection.
+Audiologists recommend not wearing your hearing aids when suffering from an ear infection.

 This is because swelling and sensitivity in the ears can intensify the symptoms and cause further discomfort when wearing the devices.
 Hearing aids can obstruct proper ventilation, which is helpful for the ear's recovery.